Paso Robles District Cemetery

 Jan Canigiula & Martha Graham photographed all the headstones in this historic Cemetery.
 Due to other committments, the photographing of this Cemetery was accomplished over an extended period of time, thus new burials were added to the 2009 Index using the information gleaned from the headstones.

-6721 Photos were taken of the Headstones and Sections.
+6721 Photos were taken of the Headstones.

 The process of matching, correcting and updating the 2009 Index was a herculean task.